maximeprades/poc_app/README.md

-poc_app
+POC App
 =======

-To help sales create Apps POC and demo them
+An awesome little App to help Zendesk sales team demo Apps Proof Of Concepts (POCs) by displaying images in the Apps tray